Attorneys

 Prior to her time in Mexico, Barbara served as an Assistant U.S. Attorney in the District of New Jersey, where she spent several years in the Office’s Public Corruption Unit and served as Chief of the Organized Crime and Gangs Unit and Chief of the General Crimes Unit.
 Barbara tried several high-profile cases to verdict, and investigated, prosecuted and supervised hundreds of matters involving mail and wire fraud, bank fraud, bribery, embezzlement, illegal kickbacks, extortion, murder for hire, RICO, tax fraud and tax evasion schemes, aggravated identity theft, narcotrafficking, computer hacking and civil rights violations.

-Barbara earned her law degree from Stanford University School of Law, where she was a senior editor for Stanford’s Journal of International Law.
-She earned a Bachelor’s degree in Political Science and Spanish from Emory University, where she was Captain and MVP of the Cross-Country team and the NCAA Institutional Woman of the Year.
+Barbara previously served as a law clerk to the Honorable Paul C. Huck, United States District Judge for the Southern District of Florida.
+She earned her law degree from Stanford University School of Law, where she was the Development Editor for Stanford’s Journal of International Law and a staff editor for Stanford’s Journal of Law & Public Policy.
+She earned a Bachelor’s degree in Political Science and Spanish from Emory University, where she graduated Phi Beta Kappa and was Captain and MVP of the Cross-Country team and the NCAA Institutional Woman of the Year.
 Barbara emigrated from Cuba and settled in Miami as a child.
 She has lived and worked overseas in Venezuela, Brazil and Mexico.
-She now lives in Miami with her husband and two daughters.
+She now lives in Miami with her husband and two children.